Benedict Obidinma Odinamadu: Leisure activities

-Odinamadu played chess, lawn tennis, draughts and scrabble.
+Odinamadu played chess, lawn tennis, draughts and Scrabble.
 He was a swimmer.

 He was a member of the Enugu Sports Club.

 He was a fan of Rangers International Football Club, Enugu.

 He was a member of Rotary Club International, Enugu and became the President in 1977.

 Chieftaincy titles

 He was a member of the prestigious Nze na OZO Society.
-His social name NNABUENYI.
+His social name was NNABUENYI.